wherby/Hydra/README.md

 Within Hydra, you don't need to know anything about Akka Cluster and get the high available container framework.

+## How Hydra detected node failure?

+Hydra is based on Akka Cluster, Hydra will use Akka node to hold containers of apps.
+If the node failed, the Akka gossip protocol will quickly detect the failure and report to Hydra to do further work.

 ## About the repository